Tomasdfgh/DeepCapture_Studio/README.md

-# Deep Capture Studio
+# DeepCapture Studio

 ## Introduction
-Welcome to Deep Capture Studio, a software application designed to seamlessly integrate computer vision models into real-time webcam captures.
-Built using the powerful combination of Tkinter for the graphical user interface and PyTorch for deep learning capabilities, Deep Capture Studio brings an intuitive and interactive experience for users to upload their model and test its viability.
+Welcome to DeepCapture Studio, a software application designed to seamlessly integrate computer vision models into real-time webcam captures.
+Built using the powerful combination of Tkinter for the graphical user interface and PyTorch for deep learning capabilities, DeepCapture Studio brings an intuitive and interactive experience for users to upload their model and test its viability.
+Deep

 #### Executable Link:
 DeepCapture Studio executable file: [link]

+#### AutoConvNet Repository Link:
+Repository Link: [link]

 #### Framework and Libraries Used:
 - tkinter: GUI toolkit for creating windows and interactive elements.